SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 If you need to understand the source code organisation and details, the Developer Documentation file will be useful.

-If you need to understand how each function in the source code works, refer to this [Code Documentation](https://slinghub.github.io/MSTemplate_Creator/) generated using [Natural Docs](https://www.naturaldocs.org/)
+If you need to understand how each function in the source code works, refer to this [Code Documentation](https://slinghub.github.io/MSTemplate_Creator/) generated using [Natural Docs](https://www.naturaldocs.org/).
+Version 2.2 is used.

 I understand that some may prefer to have online documentation.
 Unfortunately, I do not have the expertise to do that for vba code at this point of time.